lusentis/dawson-docs-preview/README.md

 The second parameter, `context`, is [Lambda's Context](https://docs.aws.amazon.com/lambda/latest/dg/programming-model-v2.html).
 You should rarely need to access this property. **Do not call** ~~`context.done`~~, ~~`context.fail`~~ or ~~`context.succeed`~~.

+#### 3.1.1 Supported HTTP request headers

+By default only these HTTP Request Headers are  [forwarded](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/forward-custom-headers.html):
+* `Authorization`
+* `Accept`
+* `Content-Type`
+* `Origin`
+* `Referer`
+* `Access-Control-Request-Headers`
+* `Access-Control-Request-Method`

+You may add or modify whitelisted headers, see the "Working with templates" chapter.

+> Internally, `dawson` uses a [Passthrough Parameter-Mapping Template](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-mapping-template-reference.html) to forward request parameters, headers and body to your function.

 ### 3.2 Return value